 After violating the innocence of the poor Boreas bucket, it’s downhill on the Gold Dust Trail.
 As an extra plus, we are back on some trail that we had scouted a few days ago.
 It’s comforting to recognize landmarks and anticipate the final aid station between us and the finish line.
 We trot down a gentle grade.

 A few miles from Tarryall Aid Station, we catch up to a couple of runners.
-I start to encourage them with “you’re almost there!” when I realize these guys are running the 100-miler.
+I start to encourage them with “You’re almost there!” when I realize these guys are running the 100-miler.
 They still have 40 miles to go.
 I settle for some nearly incoherent niceity as I realize my dehydration is as counterproductive to my speech faculties as the rest of my body.

 Tarryall Aid Station